 The number and quality of sperms are the main parameters of male fertility.
 Unlike females, age seldom affects fertility in males.
 It is so because the sperm quantity and quality are hardly influenced as the man grows older.
 Unfortunately, some men, such as cancer patients, are at risk of losing their fertility in future due to extensive sperm damage.
 A technique called sperm banking has been devised to preserve their ability to conceive.

 Understanding Sperm Banking

 As the name suggests, sperm banking refers to the advanced technique of cryopreservation (freezing) of sperms for future use.
 Men undergoing cancer treatments such as chemotherapy and radiation are likely to lose their fertility with time.
-It would be feasible to approach an infertility clinic in Delhi for sperm banking before proceeding with cancer treatment.
+It would be feasible to approach an IVF Centre in Delhi for sperm banking before proceeding with cancer treatment.
 The stored sperms can be used years later to aid conception with reproductive techniques such as IUI, IVF or ICSI.

 Timing is vital as this has to be done at the earliest, particularly if cancer is at an advanced stage.
 In fact, the semen sample needs to be collected right after the cancer diagnosis.
 The reason is that the genetic material in the developing sperm is at risk of being damaged by these treatments.
 On the other hand, the samples collected before the treatment begins are safe enough.
 It is so because mature sperms are resistant to radiation damage.